Treadmill walking

 The benefit of treadmill walking is to improve your mental health, walking improves your spatial awareness and ability to balance because you balance on one foot with each step.

-The ability to avoid losing your balance, tripping, twisting and ankle, or falling requires control and training your prioception, the ability of smaller muscles such as those in your legs and ankles to send accurate messages to nerves and other muscles to keep upright.
+The ability to avoid losing your balance, tripping, twisting an ankle, or falling requires control and training of your prioception, the ability of smaller muscles such as those in your legs and ankles to send accurate messages to nerves and other muscles to keep upright.
+Balance is something we take for granted; but it takes training and practice, just like everything else in life.

 Several scientific researches have shown that regular walking such as treadmill walking will improve and maintain fitness and health.
 Walking affects the five components of fitness.